 Reservoirs are among the most tightly regulated water bodies, and for good reason.
 Any infrastructure placed on them must protect water quality, maintain operational safety, and preserve long-term reliability.
-Floating solar can meet those expectations, but only when projects are designed and executed with regulatory requirements at the forefront.
+Picture part of a reservoir’s surface hosting an engineered array of solar panels — reducing evaporation, suppressing algal growth, and delivering clean power to the grid.
+That vision is already a reality in some places.
+But only projects that respect water regulations and ecological limits get approved and built to last.

-Understanding Reservoir Oversight and Authority
+Understanding Floating Solar Regulations and Reservoir Oversight

 Reservoirs are often managed by public entities such as municipal water utilities, regional water districts, or state and federal authorities.
 In many cases, a single reservoir may fall under multiple layers of jurisdiction.
 These governing bodies are responsible for protecting water quality, public safety, and operational integrity.